CSS RegEx Attribute Selectors

 The last example or concept is that you can specify to match a pattern as case-insensitive.
 How?
 By putting the “i” letter inside the attribute selector (inside the brackets).

 Let’s say that we have three title attributes with the following values: title, Title, TITLE.
 We need to match all paragraphs with these values and make them to be green.
-Can we do that without writing three rules, but only one?
+Can we do that without writing three rules, using only one?
 Of course!

 The rule is very simple.
 Just put that “i” letter and it will indicate that the pattern should be case-insensitive.